Arol15/pica-app/README.md

 - Search for images using keywords or phrases.
 - Browse through the search results and view images.
 - Responsive design for optimal viewing on desktop and mobile devices.
-- Pagination support to load more images - TODO.
+- Pagination support to load more images.

 ## Technologies Used